-4.3.2 Basic processing
+5.3.2 Basic processing

 This section will guide you through basic processing of files in RAW.
-It includes: integrating images into scattering profiles, averaging and subtracting scattering profiles, doing Guinier fits, MW analysis, processing SEC-SAXS data, processing data from 2 detectors (SAXS and WAXS data), and a few other things.
+It includes: integrating images into scattering profiles, averaging and subtracting scattering profiles, doing Guinier fits, MW analysis, processing SEC-SAXS data, processing data from 2 detectors (SAXS and WAXS data), saving analysis information, and a few other things.
 It refers to the RAW tutorial data.